yaober/spacer_readme/docs/source/data_preparation.rst

        'oligodendrocyte': 'Oligodendrocyte',
    }

-spacer will automatically adapt its bag construction and learning process to your new mapping.
+Spacer will automatically adapt its bag construction and learning process to your new mapping.
 The only requirement is that the corresponding binary column (e.g., `"Microglia"`) exists in `adata.obs`
 with values `1` for target cells and `0` otherwise.